DrJohnMelville/Pdf/Docs/Architecture/Overview.md

 - [Code Generators](CodeGenerators.md)

 ## Patterns
-Every codebase hase its idiosyncrasies.
+Every codebase has its idiosyncrasies.
 Because it has one principal author, I am sure that Melville.Pdf has more than most.
 In this section I will attempt to document some of the practices I use when I write code, or techniques I developed for this project.